Cardamom Mountains jar burials: Human remains

 From the Cardamom Mountain sites that have undergone archeological excavation, hundreds of human remains have been discovered within the coffins and large collection of storage jars atop rock ledges and are reminiscent of Cambodia's highland culture.
 From the largest site, Phnom Khnang Peung, 44 jars were recovered and examined, many of which contained more than one individual.
 These remains are believed to belong to native highland populations who inhabited Cambodia's Cardamom Mountain range and from bone samples extracted for radiocarbon dating, they are believed to have lived between the 14th and 16th century CE.
 The bones also show evidence of scurvy, which may indicate the first evidence of the disease in Southeast Asia.
-It's likely that diseases like scurvy were brought to Cambodia through maritime trade from outside forces.

 Child remains found in one of the jars at Phnom Khnang Peung was examined, revealing postmortem termite damage.
-The remains belonged to an individual around the age of 6 and consisted of the skull but lacked any post-cranial bones.
+The remains belonged to an individual around the age of six and consisted of the skull but lacked any post-cranial bones.
 From the skull, scientists noticed abnormalities such as the porosity of the bone that probably affected this individual during life.
 Porosity can be an indicator of many different medical conditions, the most probable being leukemia, rickets, anemia, or scurvy.
-Vascular impressions found within the bones of the skull is an indicator of a vitamin C deficiency, which is often a common cause scurvy.
+Vascular impressions found within the bones of the skull is an indicator of a vitamin C deficiency, which can result in scurvy.